Quick Facts (2026)

 School Overview

-Atascosa Juvenile Detention Center's student population of 3 students has grown by 50% over five school years.
+Atascosa Juvenile Detention Center's student population of 3 students has stayed relatively flat over five school years.

 School Type